jasemichael/cs1440-wilson-jase-assn0/doc/Plan.md

 * Display statement/expression output using print().
 ## Brute Force
 This idea of validation requires plugging and checking if errors occur.
-* Input of non-alphabetic characters
+* Input of non-alphabetic characters into console.
-* Tested 10 times
+* Multiple times tested.